ddolab/computing-resources-guide/README.md

 * `@everywhere` - Makes a function/module available on all workers.
 Note that you can have blocks of code that is performed `@everywhere` by using `begin` and `end`.

 * `pmap(n->myfunction(n),range)` - Map the value `n` which takes all values in `range` onto `myfunction`.
 This is a parallel equivalent of running a for loop over `range` and evaluating the function in every iteration of the `for` loop.
-Any julia modules/`.jl` files/global variables required by the `myfunction` must be made available `@everywhere`.
+Any julia modules/`.jl` files/global variables required by `myfunction` must be made available `@everywhere`.

-This is the most basic way to parallelize your code.
+This is the most basic (not always necessarily the most efficient) way to parallelize your code.
 Parallelization is a very extensive topic and one should refer the [documentation](https://docs.julialang.org/en/v1/manual/parallel-computing) to learn more about it.

+<a name="common-errors"></a>
+## Common errors and best practices while running parallel computations in Julia

+* The notorious `EOFError`, `Worker xx terminated`, or `ProcessExitedException`—this error can stem from various causes, often not immediately evident from the stack trace.
+Generally, it indicates that at least one worker or process crashed during the execution of parallelized code.
+Occasionally, the cause may be as simple as a bug within the code itself; therefore, it's advisable to initially run the function without parallelization to verify this isn't the case.

+    More frequently, this error arises due to memory exhaustion.
+To mitigate this, it's recommended to minimize the usage of `@everywhere` and request more cores than strictly required, thereby also acquiring additional memory.
+Requesting full nodes instead of partial ones, and consolidating all computations on a single node if feasible can also help in averting this error.

+* `Error: On worker x: var not defined`: This frequently occurs when one of your pmapped functions attempts to access a variable that hasn't been defined with `@everywhere`.
+Fortunately, the error message typically specifies the name of the undefined variable, making it easy to rectify.

+* When defining a random parameter across multiple processors, avoid using the syntax `@everywhere var=rand()`.
+This approach executes the `rand` function independently on each processor, resulting in distinct definitions of var on each processor.
+Instead, utilize the following approach:
+    ```
+    var=rand()
+    @eval @everywhere var=$var
+    ```
+    which performs the random generation once on main worker, and then makes that value avaialble `@everywhere`.

+* BARON isn't using the options I gave it - Julia's BARON package writes a file called `options` to the current active directory, and then deletes it when BARON is done running.
+The problem is, if you are running multiple instances of BARON in parallel, the options file may be closed while another parallel run is trying to read it.
+The easiest way to fix this is to define a temporary folder for each different parallel instance you are running, and to change the active directory to that temporary folder at the beginning of the parallel code.

+* As a general guideline, it's advisable to confirm that your function operates without errors for a single instance before attempting to parallel map it.
+Additionally, it's helpful to validate that your script functions correctly with a limited number of processors on your personal computer (or interactive MSI), before submitting it to MSI.

 <a name="installing-software-on-MSI"></a>
 ## Installing softwares on MSI